byrokrat/amount/README.md

 echo $amount->roundTo(0, new Rounder\RoundHalfToOdd);         // 1
 ```

-For more info on rounding strategies se [wikipedia](https://en.wikipedia.org/wiki/Rounding).
+For more info on rounding strategies see [wikipedia](https://en.wikipedia.org/wiki/Rounding).

 Allocating